heckedbyfurki/AutoExcel/README.md

 ### What is this
-AutoExcel is a excel filler tool that extracts information from images using latest AI techniques and writes them into a excel papersheet.
+AutoExcel is a excel filler tool that extracts information from images using latest AI techology and writes them into a excel papersheet.
 > **_NOTE:_**  It's going to support websites as well and can be used as a crawling tool